-We have audited the consolidated financial statements of Corporación Nacional del Cobre de Chile and its subsidiaries, which comprise the consolidated statements of financial position as of December 31, 2024 and 2023, and the related consolidated statements of income, comprehensive income, changes in equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have reviewed the accompanying interim consolidated statement of financial position of Corporación Nacional del Cobre de Chile and its subsidiaries as of March 31, 2025, and the related interim consolidated statements of income, comprehensive income, changes in equity and cash flows for the three-month period then ended, and the notes to the interim consolidated financial statements, comprising material accounting policy information.
+Management is responsible for the preparation and fair presentation of these interim consolidated financial statements in accordance with IAS 34 "Interim Financial Reporting" as incorporated into International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board.
+Our responsibility is to express a conclusion on these interim consolidated financial statements based on our review.